ewpratten/client-ping/README.md

 Pings will be visible for a short time to yourself and all players on the same server with this mod installed.

-- Pings disappear after 10 seconds
+- Pings disappear after 10 seconds (configurable through [Mod Menu](https://modrinth.com/mod/modmenu))
 - You may ping once per second

 ## How it works